kubevela/kubevela.github.io/docs/case-studies/gitops.md

 In this section, we will introduce steps of using KubeVela directly in GitOps approach.

-There are two modes of delivery, which we will introduce separately:
+This article will separate into two perspectives:

-1. For platform administrators/SREs, users can update the KubeVela configuration file in the repository directly, and the application in the cluster will be updated by KubeVela automatically.
+1. For platform administrators/SREs, they can update the config in Git repo.
+It will trigger automated re-deployment.

-2. For developers, users can update the code in the application code repository, and KubeVela will update the application in the cluster with the latest image automatically.
+2. For developers, they can update the app source code and then push it to Git.
+It will trigger building latest image and re-deployment.

 > Note: you can also use it with existing tools such as ArgoCD with similar steps, detailed guides will be added in following releases.